 This invasive, toxic biennial is most often found in pastures and along roads and trails.
-Although animals tend to avoid it, they may eat enough of it to become ill and even die.
-Despite efforts to control it, tansy ragwort is widespread in the Pacific Northwest and can be found within some Bellevue
+Although animals tend to avoid it, they may eat enough of it to cause health problems.
+Despite efforts to control it, tansy ragwort is widespread in the Pacific Northwest and can be found within some Bellevue parks.

-Parks.
 This weed is best controlled by using a combination of manual control and herbicide application.